 This command prompts an output, providing the relevant information about the system’s date, time, and timezone.
 Below is a placeholder demonstrating how the output may appear:

-After pinpointing the accurate timezone, it’s time to put it into effect.
+After pinpointing the accurate timezone, it’s time to implement it.
 This step requires the sudo

-prefix to execute the command with root privileges, ensuring the system-wide change of timezone.
+prefix to execute the command with root privileges, ensuring the system-wide timezone change.

 Re-run the timedatectl